apl-cornell/PDL/docs/speculation.md

 We need to communicate the speculation identifier that the outer pipeline generates to the inner pipeline so that it can track the speculative status of requests it is handling.

+This means requests to inner pipelines now have the signature:
+`req(arg1, arg2,...., argn, Maybe<specid>)`

+If the specid is a `None` then the request is not speculative.

+### Child Threads

+Threads _inside nested pipelines_ are treated basicaly like _child threads_ from the normal speculation protocol.
+This means that they are not responsible for cleaning up speculative state at all; they are just responsible for checking their status before accessing locks or writing data, and terminating their own execution when they find that they have misspeculated.

+When a child thread _does check its speculative status_ via `spec_barrier()` or `spec_check()` it normally `frees` the associated entry in the speculation table.
+However, the speculation table is associated with the _outer pipeline_, which also has some thread that plans to `free` the same entry.

+#### Spec Table Freeing Solutions:

+1. Each entry has a reference counter, which is decremented by each "free-er".
+Once this reaches 0, the speculation table can simply free the entry.This must also be incremented whenever a speculative thread calls into another stateful pipeline.
+The increment part seems the most worrying to me.

+2. Keep a local table for the inner pipeline; it adds an entry whenever a speculative request is made, and whenever that speculative status is updates the local table as well.
+This could lead to extra area overhead, but likely a much simpler design.

+I personally like (2) better, as it is simpler to implement, and low-level optimizations could likely negate the overhead.

+### Parent Threads

+Parent threads normally just update the status of the pipeline's speculation table for their request.
+Additionally, they need to notify inner pipelines of the fact that a speculative thread has been killed;
+then the inner pipeline can execute a "misspeculated" protocol:

+#### Misspeculated Protocol

+1. Update status of local speculation table (see option 2 for freeing solutions), including all speculation events _ordered after_ the given identifier.
+2. Rollback status of local locks to checkpoint ordered _before_ the given speculation event.
+This second point means that each thread needs to know how far (or if) to rollback its memories.
+Complicated.
+Currently thinking of a different protocol.